Lung Cancer in the Military

 Veterans of the following seven uniformed services (including National Guard and Reserve units) are available to receive TRICARE benefits:

 - U.S. Public Health Service

 - Commissioned Corps of the National Oceanic and Atmospheric Administration

 Today, government-provided health care has increased the lung cancer survival rate for its members; patients in this system now maintain higher survival rates than the general population.
 Researchers credit greater access to early screening methods (such as low-dose CT scans), a wider range of available treatment options, and advancements in curative therapies with the increase.

 To see if you qualify for TRICARE health insurance or other VA benefits, visit TRICARE’s Eligibility page or Apply for Health Care Benefits on the VA’s website.
-You will need you Social Security number, a copy of your military discharge papers (i.e., the DD-214), your personal financial information, most recent year’s tax return, and any current health insurance coverage information.
+You will need your Social Security number, a copy of your military discharge papers (i.e., the DD-214), your personal financial information, the most recent year’s tax return, and any current health insurance coverage information.
 Most applications for benefits are processed within a week.